Talking about emotions

 Over time, you can build up to learning words and/or signs for more complex feelings such as frustrated, embarrassed, surprised, nervous, grateful, jealous, guilty, excited, anxious, curious, upset, worried, confident, annoyed, pleased, disappointed, confused, interested etc. Have the flashcards visible around the home and try to integrate their corresponding words and signs into your conversations as a family.

 The ability to use language socially and adapt it to different situations is called pragmatics.
-More information about pragmatics is available here.
+Find out more about pragmatics.

 As a parent, it’s important to be honest and open about your own feelings and emotions.
 If your child uses sign language, make sure you sign to them about your own feelings as well as theirs.